Terminal raises $17M led by 8VC to source and build remote teams of engineers – TechCrunch

 While the technology world has coalesced around several key geographical areas — Silicon Valley at the epicentre and several major metropolitan areas like New York, London, Berlin and so on complementing that — the fact remains that the demand for engineers in those places, where the companies are based, still outstrips supply.
 On top of that, the biggest cities are overcrowded and expensive, and that turns off many people from wanting to live in them.

 Terminal’s solution is to source suitable engineers in other locales and use its platform to help a company build a team from them.
-This is not just about building a team ‘in the cloud’ — although the idea is that, yes, the cloud is basically what makes all of this possible — but also covering office space, payroll and other HR specifics and more.
+This is not just about building a team “in the cloud” — although the idea is that, yes, the cloud is basically what makes all of this possible — but also covering office space, payroll and other HR specifics and more.

-“Terminal is taking aim at the biggest problem holding back innovation: access to top technical talent.” said Joe Lonsdale, partner at 8VC, in a statement.
+“Terminal is taking aim at the biggest problem holding back innovation: access to top technical talent,” said Lonsdale in a statement.
 “The best engineers are no longer concentrated in the Bay Area.
 They exist all over the world.
 Terminal helps startups access these engineers.
 Many of our fast-growing companies at 8VC rely on Terminal to help them scale.”
-Customers currently include Bungalow, Chime, Dialpad, Earnin, Gusto, Hims/Hers, and KeepTruckin.
+Customers currently include Bungalow, Chime, Dialpad, Earnin, Gusto, Hims/Hers and KeepTruckin.

-Other startups have emerged to redress the imbalance of talent in specific locations while also helping to support new ecosystems to emerge: Andala is taking a somewhat similar approach, but it focuses on emerging markets to source talent, and engineers on its platform tend to work as contractors, not full-time employees.
+Other startups have emerged to redress the imbalance of talent in specific locations while also helping to support new ecosystems to emerge: Andela is taking a somewhat similar approach, but it focuses on emerging markets to source talent, and engineers on its platform work as full-time employees for Andela itself, similar to Terminal.

-While Andala is tapping into a big swing in the direction of contact-based talent sourcing, it’s interesting to see Terminal taking the bet on the fact that it can successfully create teams remotely that might just remain for the long term.
+While many companies are embracing the big swing in the direction of contractors, it’s interesting to see this alternative model emerging, which keeps the engineers off the clients’ books and on Terminal’s.
+In essence, it is taking a bet on the fact that it can successfully create teams remotely that might just remain for the long term at its clients’ businesses.

+“We’re providing life-changing opportunities for engineers,” said Terminal CEO, Clay Kellogg (not a founder but also a partner at Atomic), in a statement.

-The push to more flexible working environments — including allowing people to work from home, as well as work more flexible hours — has really disrupted the traditional idea of 9-5 and everyone working together in a big (or small) building in order to get things done.
+The push to more flexible working environments — including allowing people to work from home, as well as working more flexible hours — has really disrupted the traditional idea of 9-5 and everyone working together in a big (or small) building in order to get things done.
 At best, the consequences of that have sometimes led to more productivity and employee satisfaction, but challenges also remain.
 Terminal’s aim at building whole full-time teams in remote locations is interesting in that it will once again put a new spin on the idea of workplace culture, but for many businesses, especially startups, it’s a leap that is worth taking.

 “KeepTruckin has built a modern technology platform to usher the fragmented trucking industry into the digital age, and our engineers have been at the center of creating a customer-centric experience since day one,” said Shoaib Makani, CEO and co-founder, KeepTruckin, in a statement.
 “As a fast-growing company, being able to attract and retain top tech talent is critical to our success.
 Terminal has been a key partner in helping us build our engineering team in Vancouver and tapping into Terminal’s extensive network has reduced the time it takes to scale our team.”